 The Tongariro Northern Circuit a 43km loop which circumnavigates an active volcano in New Zealand’s Taupo Volcanic Zone.
-It's a longer version of the famous Tongariro Crossing - one of New Zealand's most walked day hikes.
-The full circuit also classifies as one of the 9 (soon 10) Great Walks in New Zealand.
+It’s a longer version of the famous Tongariro Crossing – one of New Zealand’s most walked day hikes.
+The full circuit also classifies as one of the 10 Great Walks in New Zealand.

-The highlights of the Tongariro Northern Circuit overlap majorly with the Tongariro Crossing day hike, but as soon as the two paths split you will leave behind the crowds and will be able to enjoy the volcanic landscape in solitude.
+The highlights of the Tongariro Northern Circuit overlap majorly with the Tongariro Crossing day hike, but as soon as the two paths split you will leave behind the crowds and enjoy the volcanic landscapes in solitude.

 Showing up at a trailhead with your backpack and high spirits won’t cut the deal.
 You will have to make a booking far in advance as hiking numbers on the Great Walks are very restrictive.

-Exploring the magic of the Tongariro Northern circuit
+Exploring the magic of the Tongariro Northern Circuit in New Zealand

 How to get there?

 The starting point of the Tongariro Northern Circuit is in the Whakapapa Village located roughly 100km (or 1.5 hours) south west of Taupo, the biggest nearby city.